XQueryInstitute/Course-Materials/syriaca-case-study/readme.md

 ##E. Conclusions:
 Because the entire app is downloadable as an archive, users can run the app locally and modify it as needed.
 Thus student research assistants built their own functions:

-* A Natural Language Processor that recongnized and matched Named Entities
+* A Natural Language Processor that recognized and matched Named Entities
-* A an image module that embedded related images of manuscripts
+* An image module that embedded related images of manuscripts
-* A quick and simple notes view that passed through as a TEXT file on data that matched a particular research parameter.
+* A query to quickly generate a view of only relevant date (passed through as a TEXT file) based on a particular research parameter

 #II.
 Discussion of Scholarly Editing

-* Open up your App to the scholarly community, not just your data.
+* Open up your app to the scholarly community, not just your data.
 * Design your data structure around the sorts of search possible.
 * What can TEI do and what can't it do?